Phylogenetic nomenclature: Phylogenetic definitions of clade names

-Phylogenetic nomenclature assigns names to clades, groups consisting solely of an ancestor and all its descendants.
-All that is needed to specify a clade, therefore, is to designate the ancestor.
+All that is needed to specify a clade, is to designate the ancestor.
 There are a number of methods of doing this.
 Commonly, the ancestor is indicated by its relation to two or more specifiers (species, specimens, or traits) that are mentioned explicitly.
 The diagram shows three common ways of doing this.
 For previously defined clades A, B, and C, the clade X can be defined as:

 The three most common ways to define the name of a clade: node-based, branch-based and apomorphy-based definition.
 The tree represents a phylogenetic hypothesis of the relations of A, B and C.